sagemath/trac_to_gh/Issue 3761.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.2",
-    "title": "don't allow a sage binary to run if the processor instruction set doesn't support everything that was on the machine where sage was built", "type": "issue",
+    "title": "[with patch; positive review] warning when run sage binary if the processor instruction set doesn't support everything that was on the machine where sage was built", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/3761",
     "user": "https://github.com/williamstein"